kshurik/rekkobook/_sources/chapter1/baseline.md

 group_recommendations.head()
 ```

-In the output we have two rows with a list of film ids for each binary group
+In the output, we have two rows with a list of film ids for each binary group
-Next, we have to implement `recommned()` method which will use
+Next, we have to implement `recommend()` method which will use

 ### 3.2.
 Recommend
-Earlier, we discussed that we can take just average / median etc. of rating and use it as popularity metric to use as recommendations.
+Earlier, we discussed that we can take just the average/median, etc. of rating and use it as a popularity metric to use as recommendations.
-Thus, if we do not have groups to consider (a.k.a more granualar estimation), then it means we give the same recommendations
+Thus, if we do not have groups to consider (a.k.a more granular estimation), then it means we give the same recommendations
 for all users i.e. *base_recommendations*

 ```{code-cell} ipython3